-Theoretically, high-density nuclear matter EOSs fall into two main categories - microscopic and phenomenological.
-The microscopic EOSs start from bare two- and three-nucleon interactions to reproduce the nucleon scattering data and properties of bound systems with few nucleons.
+Theoretically, high-density nuclear matter EOS fall into two main categories - microscopic and phenomenological.
+The microscopic EOS start from bare two- and three-nucleon interactions to reproduce the nucleon scattering data and properties of bound systems with few nucleons.
 We will not be focusing on these in the current work.
-Instead, we explore the phenomenological EOSs which are effective interaction models.
-A class of phenomenological EOSs that has been explored extensively in recent years is the relativistic mean field (RMF) models (for a recent review on NS EOS and associated physics - see \cite{burgio}).
+Instead, we explore the phenomenological EOS, which are effective interaction models.
+A class of phenomenological EOS that has been explored extensively in recent years is the relativistic mean field (RMF) models (for a recent review on NS EOS and associated physics, see \cite{burgio}).
 These are constructed under the quantum hadrodynamics model, where the interactions in nuclear matter are modeled at the hadronic level, with baryon-baryon interactions taking place through the exchange of mesons.
-These EOSs are constrained in two ways - using the properties of nuclear matter at saturation density, and the observations of NSs themselves.
+These EOS are constrained in two ways - using the properties of nuclear matter at saturation density, and the observations of NSs themselves.

-On obtaining an appropriate EOS, one can construct a family of NSs from it, parameterized by the central density by solving the general relativistic hydrostatic equilibrium equations first proposed by Tolman, Oppenheimer, and Volkoff (TOV) \cite{tov}.
-Thus, every EOS maps onto a mass-radius (M-R) curve which is then used to calculate the theoretical mass limit of NSs.
-Thus, a range of nuclear matter EOSs directly results in a range of mass limits.
+On obtaining an appropriate EOS, one can construct a family of NSs from it, parametrized by the central density by solving the general relativistic hydrostatic equilibrium equations first proposed by Tolman, Oppenheimer, and Volkoff (TOV) \cite{tov}.
+Thus, every EOS maps onto a mass-radius (M-R) curve, which is then used to calculate the theoretical mass limit of NSs.
+Thus, a range of nuclear matter EOS directly results in a range of mass limits.

 From an observation perspective, NSs are challenging objects.
 Although the first radio pulsar observation was made in 1968 \cite{bell}, NS measurements still harbor a lot of uncertainties.
 Particularly, the radius of a NS is very difficult to measure and is poorly constrained by the available data.
 Indeed, it is the measurements of masses, particularly those of heavy NSs, that serve as an important discriminator among the various EOS models.